Emergency Medicine Research

 Emergency Medicine Research projects were initiated by collaborating investigators, including medical students, UVM and FAHC faculty and staff, with sponsorship by a variety of sources, including the College of Medicine, the National Institutes of Health, the Department of Defense, and a biomedical equipment company.
 Student Research Associates are currently screening Fletcher Allen Emergency Department patients for several different IRB-approved studies, including the following:

-Detailed information about the above studies can be found in the EMRAP Research Manual (PDF)
+Detailed information about current protocols can be found in the EMRAP Research Manual Fall 2013 (PDF)